canada-ca/architecture/README.md

 # architecture

-The canada-ca/architecture repository is meant for the storage of architecture models for use within and about the Government of Canada
+The canada-ca/architecture repository is meant for the storage of architecture models for use within and about the Government of Canada.

 ## About Enterprise Architecture within Government of Canada

+Enterprise Architecture in its current form within the Government of Canada is heavily focused on the Management of IM/IT, however its principles can be found across all viewpoints of the organization within the Architecture Development Model (ADM) including Business, Information and systems, as well as technology.

+The [Government of Canada Strategic Plan for Information Management and Information Technology 2017 to 2021](https://www.canada.ca/en/treasury-board-secretariat/services/information-technology/strategic-plan-2017-2021.html#toc8-2-2) states, "Sound IM-IT management starts with consistent planning based on documented descriptions of the enterprise.
+With an understanding of what is in play, managers can adopt solutions that best address their business needs while advancing government-wide architecture."

+[Directive on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249), provides guidance on how to assess Enterprise Architecture through Appendix C - Mandatory Procedures for Enterprise Architecture Assessment.

 ## Getting Started